Espaillat: 'Are we a country of deportation or a country of aspirations?'

 - DHS presented the administration's plan to aggressively enforce immigration laws

-(CNN)Decades before being elected to Congress, Rep. Adriano Espaillat arrived in America as a young undocumented immigrant from the Dominican Republic.
+(CNN)Decades before being elected to Congress, Rep. Adriano Espaillat arrived in America as a young boy before becoming an undocumented immigrant from the Dominican Republic.

 "I came here at the age of 9 with my parents and my brother and sister.
 We were here on a visa and overstayed," he told CNN's Alisyn Camerota Wednesday on "New Day."
 "I was a young boy but I remember my grandparents talking to us about being careful where we went, not approaching any strangers."

-Note: CLARIFICATION: This story has been updated to more accurately reflect Espaillat's immigration status when he was a boy.